 }

-Constructor injection is the approach recommended by Spring.
-It makes tests easier to write compared to using @Autowired on fields.
+Constructor injection is the officially recommended approach by Spring.
+It makes tests easier to write than attaching @Autowired to fields.

-The places where RuntimeException is thrown should, in production code, be replaced with custom exceptions and centralized using @ControllerAdvice, as covered in the exception handling article.
+For the places where RuntimeException is thrown, in real-world projects it’s common to centralize handling with a custom exception and @ControllerAdvice as introduced in the exception handling article.

 Implementing the Controller